Driving on University Business

 3. How To Print/Save/Upload PDF of CSU Learn Online Course Certificates

-1. Upon completion of the new two-part CSUMB Driver Safety Training Program Course
+1. Complete the required online CSUMB Driver Safety Training Program Course.

 4. Print/Save as a PDF to your desktop and upload certificate of attachment to your online registration portal.